 Evolution towards WoodinessFinding the drivers

 Why have so many herbaceous lineages returned to a woody life form?
-Are the environmental and genetic drivers of wood formation similar or different across lineages?

 I discovered that transitions from herbaceousness towards derived woodiness have happened at least 700 times independently during evolutionary history of flowering plants.
 This raises the intriguing question what are the environmental and genetic drivers of wood formation across all these transitions.